pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

         ![alttext](./images/userguide/8.png "")

-13. To edit a floating task, try:
+12. To edit a floating task, try:

 	* `edit-float 1 p-1`

-        Floating Task `Learn Task Tracker` is given a priority of 1.
+        Floating Task `Learn Task Tracker` is given a priority of `1`.

         ![alttext](./images/userguide/9.png "")

-14. You've finished a task.
+13. If you've finished a task.
 Congrations!
-Let's mark a task as finshed.
+Let's mark that task as finshed.

      * `fin-float 1`

-        Floating task `Learn Task Tracker` is marked as finished.
+        Floating task `Learn Task Tracker` will be marked as finished.

+     * `fin-deadline 1`

+        Deadline task `bake cookies` will be marked as finished.

-15. To exit the program, try:
+14. To exit the program, please enter:

 	 * `exit`

         Close the Task-tracker.

+15. For more details of each
+     command.
-16. Refer to the [Features](#features) section below for details of each command.
+please refer to the [Features](#features) section below.

 ## Features

 ### <a name="dm">Data models</a>

-The task stored in Task Tracker will be automatically grouped into three different type of task: floating task, deadline task, and event, depending on the type and number of fields entered when creating the task.
+All tasks stored in TaskTracker will be automatically categorized into three different types: `floating task`, `deadline task`, and `event`, depending on the types and number of parameters entered when created.

 |A/An... | has...|
 |----| :-------------------------------------|